South Sudanese Americans

-South Sudanese Americans are an ethnic group of Americans of South Sudanese ancestry, or South Sudanese people who have American citizenship.
+South Sudanese Americans are Americans of South Sudanese ancestry, or South Sudanese people who have American citizenship.
 South Sudanese Americans can include American descendants to South Sudanese ancestors or South Sudanese immigrants who obtained an American citizenship.

-According to former Ambassador Ezekiel Lol Gatkuoth (Head of Mission in Washington DC for South Sudan), more than 100,000 southern Sudanese live in the US, whose ancestors (or they) emigrated from their native country, mainly in the 1980s and 1990s.
+According to former Ambassador Ezekiel Lol Gatkuoth (Head of Mission in Washington, D.C. for South Sudan), more than 100,000 southern Sudanese live in the US, (Note: As of 2024, the United States census does not have a separate category for 'South Sudanese' people, instead they are listed under 'Sudanese', 'African', or 'Other Subsaharan African'.) whose ancestors (or they) emigrated from their native country, mainly in the 1980s and 1990s.
 Many South Sudanese have moved to the US since the 1990s as war refugees, escaping civil war in Sudan and the refugee camps in Ethiopia and Kenya.

 History

 The first people who migrated to the US from South Sudan arrived in the mid-1980s as a result of the civil wars in Sudan, settling in places such as Chicago.

 This migration continued in the 90s, when some South Sudanese were established in other places such as Maine (settling eventually in cities such as Portland and Lewiston), Des Moines (Iowa), and Omaha, Nebraska (where in 1998 there were already established under 1200 people, who eventually would become the main population core of this group).